-- specifically engage, promote, and serve culturally specific communities. - 2.
-Expand economic justice and financial advocacy for survivors of sexual assault, domestic violence, dating violence, stalking, and sex trafficking, including as a tool for violence prevention.
-To qualify for this priority area, applicants must partner with community-based organizations and programs (if not the applicant) that provide wrap-around services to improve economic and financial statuses of non-abusing caretakers and/or homeless and emancipated youth victims of domestic violence, dating violence, sexual assault, stalking, and sex trafficking (e.g., general education development, employment skills, creating and managing a personal and/or household budget, housing assistance, job placement). - 3.
+- Advance racial equity as an essential component of ending sexual assault, domestic violence, dating violence, stalking, and sex trafficking.
+To qualify for this priority area, applicants must partner with culturally specific, community-based organizations or programs (if not the applicant) and include project activities that specifically engage and promote culturally specific communities. - 2.
 Improve outreach, services, civil and criminal justice responses, prevention, and support for survivors of sexual assault, domestic violence, dating violence, stalking, and sex trafficking from underserved communities, particularly LGBTQ and immigrant communities.
 To qualify for this priority area, applicants must partner with and meaningfully compensate population specific organizations or programs (if not the applicant) that are "by and for" the underserved community(ies) served by the proposed project.
-Compensation for the partner(s) must be at least 10% or more of the requested funding and provide for salaries, travel, training and staff development, and general operating expenses (e.g., rent, utilities, supplies, business insurance, financial audits).
+Compensation for the partner(s) must be at least 10% or more of the requested funding and provide for salaries, training and staff development, and general operating expenses (e.g., rent, utilities, supplies, business insurance, financial audits).